 S IMMO extends Caritas collaboration

-S IMMO is also planning additional corporate volunteering projects for 2015 in which S IMMO employees will provide support to a Caritas organisation for a day.
+Just like last year, S IMMO is also planning a corporate volunteering project for 2014 in which S IMMO employees will provide support to a Caritas organisation for a day.

 The Caritas projects in detail:

 Caritas has been operating four Hope Houses for orphaned children and youths in the Romanian city of Alba Iulia since 2000.
 The goal of the project is to offer young people a safe home and positive prospects for the future as well as to support them in their integration into society.
 In addition, a counselling centre was founded in 2010 that accompanies young people along their path to independence.
 A professional team of psychologists and social workers helps them to find work and a permanent place to live, and also assists with official business as well as legal and psychological matters.

 A future for children in Hungary